usmangani123664/UNEMPLOYMENT-AND-INDUSTRY-ANALYSIS-USING-DATA-ANALYTICS/README.md

-# 📈 Unemployment Analysis & Industry Insight in India (2019–2020)
+# 📈 Unemployment Analysis & Industry Insights in India (2019–2020)

 This Data Analytics project provides an end-to-end analysis of unemployment trends in India during 2019–2020, leveraging multiple datasets and visualization techniques.
 It also maps industrial efficiency and regional employment opportunities using real-world data.